Nutmeg vs fxglobe, Updated for 2026

 What Can You Trade With Nutmeg and fxglobe?

-Nutmeg offers 273 trading instruments and fxglobe offers 126.
+Nutmeg offers 273 trading instruments whilst fxglobe offers 126.

 Below you will find a full breakdown of what both Nutmeg and fxglobe offer.